jrich8573/stock_performance_modeling/README.md

 The improved implementation provides a much more robust and accurate peer comparison analysis, which is crucial for determining whether a stock is truly underperforming relative to its peers in a realistic way.Attempts Finnhub API as another alternative
 Finally, generates dynamic industry-specific data if all APIs fail

+## Version 0.0.3
+I've fixed the `print_results` function to ensure it properly accesses and displays the analysis results.
+Here are the improvements I made:

+1. Auto-run Analysis if Needed:

+Added a check to run the analysis if it hasn't been run yet This ensures results are always available when printing

+2. Error Handling:

+Added better error handling for nested data access
+Now properly checks if data structures exist before trying to access them

+3. Current Price Display:

+Fixed the way the current stock price is retrieved to prevent potential errors Added a default value of 0 if price data is not available

+4. Added Summary Recommendation:

+Added a new "SUMMARY RECOMMENDATION" section
+Provides actionable buy/hold/sell advice based on the underperformance score Maps the score to specific recommendations:

+- **Score < -2**: "BUY" recommendation
+- **Score -2 to 0**: "HOLD/ACCUMULATE" recommendation
+- **Score 0 to 2**: "HOLD/WATCH" recommendation
+- **Score 2 to 4**: "REDUCE" recommendation
+- **Score ≥ 4**: "SELL/AVOID" recommendation

+These changes ensure that the `print_results` function will always display complete and accurate information about the stock's performance analysis, regardless of when it's called in the program flow.
+The added summary recommendation provides a clear actionable takeaway for users based on the comprehensive analysis.

 ## Contributing